THE SPACE BETWEEN FAILURE AND HARDENING

 Experience has not made me more cynical.
 It has made me more cautious in my conclusions.
 I have seen how stress narrows judgment, how pride multiplies harm, and how unexamined fear accelerates escalation.
 I have also seen how humility – even late – can stabilise a life that seemed close to fracture.

 Failure does not end a person.
-Hardening does.
+Hardening does – and its cost is seldom borne by one life alone.

 Most of us pass through that interval more often than we recognise.
 We are not immune to misjudgment, nor are we beyond repair.
 What matters is whether we remain willing to examine ourselves before our defenses fully organise around us.